 Some other elements like manganese, phosphorus, sulphur, and silicon are added in small quantities to enhance corrosion resistance properties.
 However, it can only provide resistance up to a minimal level.
 The carbon content of steel provides flexibility and elasticity, making it suitable for shaping.

-Mild Steel Composition
+Composition of Mild Steel

-Mild steel is majorly iron-based with small amounts of other elements.
+This kind of steel is majorly iron-based with small amounts of other elements.
 The composition contains

 - Iron (98-99.5%)